top of page

 Welcome!

 Amputee Outdoors isn't just for amputees, any lover of hiking, backpacking and camping will find value in this site.
 But, if you are an amputee, I hope the videos, advice, and gear reviews educate and inspire you to enjoy the beauty of nature.
+The goal here is to create inclusive outdoor experiences for everyone.

 • Look through the Gear dropdown to read reviews of gear I've used and tested along with examples and discussions of hiking and backpacking gear.